Whether you are moving to Colorado or hiking a to mountain peak over 10,000 feet, you may be wondering if your dog can get altitude sickness.

 Denver, often referred to as the mile-high city, is 5,280 feet above sea level.
 Leadville sits at 10,000 feet and Mount Elbert tops out at 14,439 feet.

-My pre-trip research revealed that, yes, dogs can indeed bet altitude sickness. before we left.
+My pre-trip research revealed that, yes, dogs can indeed bet altitude sickness but it’s not common.

 What is Altitude Sickness?